Bluetooth Hearing Aids for TV

 Resound

-For Resound wearers, your hearing aid brand has a Resound TV Streamer that enables you to move sound to your TV to your hearing aids.
+For Resound wearers, your hearing aid brand has a Resound TV Streamer that enables you to move sound from your TV to your hearing aids.

 Oticon